anthonydecicco/anthonydecicco/README.md

 - React
 - NextJS

-I'd love to connect and talk about software development; I am also looking for mentorship, whether that's informal or formal - feel free to DM me!
+I'd love to connect and talk about software development, feel free to DM me!